Supreme Court Stays UP & Uttarakhand Govt Direction To Eateries On Kanwariya Route To Display Owner & Staff Names

 The Supreme Court today stayed the directions issued by Uttar Pradesh and Uttarakhand governments to the effect that eateries along the Kanwar Yatra route should display the names of the owners and staff outside the shops.

-"Until the returnable date...we deem it appropriate to pass interim order prohibiting the enforcement of the above directives.
+"Until the returnable date, we deem it appropriate to pass interim order prohibiting the enforcement of the impugned directives.
 In other words, the food sellers (including dhaba owners, restaurants, shops, fruits and vegetable sellers, hawkers, etc.) may be required to display the kind of food that they are selling to the Kanwariyas.
-But they must not be forced to display the names/identities of owners or the staff deployed in those establishments", a bench of Justices Hrishikesh Roy and SVN Bhatti ordered while issuing notice to states including Uttar Pradesh, Uttarakhand and Madhya Pradesh in 3 writ petitions.
+But they must not be forced to display the names/identities of owners and also the employees, deployed in their respective establishments.
+It is ordered accordingly", a bench of Justices Hrishikesh Roy and SVN Bhatti ordered while issuing notice to states including Uttar Pradesh, Uttarakhand and Madhya Pradesh in three writ petitions.

 The matter will be next heard on Friday.